‘The Conners’ Casting Bombshell: Two Pivotal Characters Returning

 — The Conners (@TheConnersABC) December 2, 2018

-According to TV Series Finale, It is currently the network’s top-rated scripted TV show.
-ABC is likely to want a second season, provided they can get the cast and crew on board and make everything else work out, behind the scenes.
+According to TV Series Finale, it is currently the network’s top-rated scripted TV show.
+ABC is likely to want a second season, provided they can get the cast and crew on board and make everything else work out behind the scenes.

-Deadline reported, that like its predecessor, Roseanne, The Conners was intended for a short run because of its cast members’ other commitments.
+Deadline reported that like its predecessor Roseanne, The Conners was intended for a short run because of its cast members’ other commitments.

 When your boss shows up at your other job… but you don't hate it #TheConners pic.twitter.com/wEG6DDMti5